Your Voice, Our Fight: We Tell Your Story Because It Matters

 • Crashes involving a car that crossed into the opposite direction lane of a street or highway, triggering two or three crashes one after the other

-• T-bone crashes at intersections resulting in rear-end accidents by other approaching vehicles.
+• T-bone crashes at intersections that result in rear-end accidents by other approaching vehicles

 Many other multivehicle accident scenarios can and do happen.
-What was the story of the crash that injured you or took the life of your loved one?
-The horror of the memory may overshadow your consciousness now, but long-term recovery for the injured or the bereaved needs to be the focus now.
-An empathetic, experienced personal injury lawyer on your side can help keep your case on track despite the confusion and complications involved in this kind of accident.
+When you are involved in a crash, the horror of the memory may overshadow your consciousness now.
+This is especially true if your crash involved serious and catastrophic injuries or the death of a loved one.
+However, long-term recovery for the injured or the bereaved needs to be the focus now.
+An empathetic, experienced motor vehicle accident lawyer on your side can help keep your case on track despite the confusion and complications involved in this kind of accident.

 Sort Out Who Is Liable After Multiple Collisions In One Accident